A guarantee or a guess, which would you choose?

 - Those sold as investment securities.

 Annuities sold as insurance products have no fees, have guarantees and have no market risk.
 An insurance annuity will provide contractual guarantees.
-These guarantees promise what the minimum value of an annuity will be at any future date, it will guarantee exactly the guaranteed income will be at any future date.
+These guarantees promise what the minimum value of an annuity will be at any future date, and it will guarantee exactly the guaranteed income will be at any future date.

 Variable annuities have fees and expenses, fees for the contract, fees for the management of investment, fees for enhanced policy benefits such as income riders.